 These days, I feel like Gilda Ratner’s character Emily Litella.
-No, it’s not because I’m mishearing “Youth in Asia” for “euthanasia” or “presidential erections” instead of “presidential elections.”
-Instead, I’m listening to news and analysis about the federal “stimulus package” but in my mind I keep hearing “stimulants package.”
+No, I’m not mishearing “Youth in Asia” for “euthanasia” or “violins on television” instead of “violence on television.”
+Instead, I’m listening to news about the federal “stimulus package.”
+But in my mind, I keep hearing “stimulants package.”

 Now that’s an odd thing, you might say.
 But consider this:

-- Only one in 10 adults with ADHD in the U.S. are thought to be diagnosed, and only one-tenth of those adults are pursuing treatment.
+- Only one in 10 adults with ADHD in the U.S. are thought to be diagnosed.
+Only one-tenth of those adults are pursuing treatment.

 - We also know that adults with unaddressed ADHD symptoms earn less, are more likely to be underemployed and unemployed, and are more likely to file bankruptcy and for divorce.